MCP is not dead, it's being misused

 At Agora, MCP call authentication is handled upstream by the platform.
 The SDK controls the entire chain: user authentication, permission verification, then transmission of a validated identity context to the MCP server.

 The conversational agent never directly handles credentials.
-And this is not a limitation — it is a separation of responsibilities.
-The same principle that ensures a controller in a web application does not manage JWT tokens itself: it delegates to an authentication middleware.
+That is not a limitation, it is a separation of responsibilities, the same principle that keeps a web application’s controller from managing JWT tokens itself: it delegates to an authentication middleware.

-In fact, organizations struggling with MCP auth are generally those trying to have the LLM manage authentication itself, or deploying community MCP servers without an upstream security layer.
-In a controlled architecture, authentication has been a solved problem for a long time.
+Teams that struggle with MCP auth are usually the ones asking the LLM to manage authentication itself, or deploying community MCP servers without an upstream security layer.
+In a controlled architecture, authentication was solved a long time ago.

 MCP as an interoperability standard, not as an agent engine

 The current debate pits two caricatured visions against each other: “MCP everywhere” versus “MCP nowhere.”
-Reality is, as often, more nuanced.
+Reality, as usual, sits in between.

 MCP remains an excellent interoperability standard between an AI platform and the business applications it must control.
 It offers a structured, versionable, documentable interface contract.